virto-network/website/docs/whitepaper.md

 - **Payments**: The core functionality of the system, enables secure payments of off-chain assets with a highly configurable escrow-like system that protects users funds until the different parties have come to an agreement.
-- **Communities & Marketplaces**: DAO management tools that allow participants take part in on-chain governance, treasury management, etc.
+- **Communities**: DAO management tools that allow Unions, Local and Commercial communities take part in on-chain governance, treasury management, etc.
 - **Network assets**: The parachain makes strong usage of inter-chain communication to allow merchants transact with all kinds of assets that might exist elsewhere.